Rating=4 automatically added when writing sidecar

 The test image can be found here:

-#1 Updated by Alan Pater about 1 year ago
+#1 Updated by Alan Pater over 1 year ago

 - Category set to metadata

 - % Done changed from 0 to 50

 - Estimated time set to 2.00

 Included in exiv2 as an explicit feature, not a bug.

 Defacto norms are to map "Iptc.Application2.RecordVersion" to "Xmp.xmp.Rating".
 However, it may be that this defacto norm is wrong.